forax/java-guide/guide/chapter05-interface.md

 ```

+### Method Reference
-Method Reference: in case of the method already exists instead of
+In case of the method already exists instead of
 calling it inside a lambda, we can make a reference on it using the operator ::
 (notice that EquilaterlaTriangle doesn't implement Figure)
 ```java